Stepping Out of Your Comfort Zone and Facing Challenges

 After being accepted for this amazing trip and getting out of my comfort zone, it made me confront my fear of being recognized.
 It forced me to face that fear, which made me a stronger person by gaining trust within myself.

-Overall, getting out of your comfort zone leads to positive effects and character growth.
+Overall, getting out of your comfort zone and facing challenges leads to positive effects and character growth.
 Like me, you will only grow by facing your fears and struggles.

 Even though you may be scared to take advantage of new opportunities, you should do so with determination, self-confidence, faith, and the knowledge that you will be better for it.